 Reduction from 3SAT to CLIQUE: Recall that the Clique problem is this: Given an undirected graph G and a positive integer k, does G have a clique of size k?
 A clique is a set of vertices all of which are connected by edges to all the others in the clique.
 In Example 14.10 (see figure below), Linz describes a polynomial-time reduction from 3SAT (Given a 3-CNF expression, is it satisfiable?) to CLIQUE.
 In Figure 14.3 (also in figure below), he illustrates the reduction using an example.

-Reduction from 3SAT to VERTEX COVER: Here is a sketch of a polynomial-time reduction from 3SAT (Given a 3-CNF expression, is it satisfiable?) to VERTEX COVER.
+Reduction from 3SAT to VERTEX COVER: The figure below illustrates, via an example, a polynomial-time reduction from 3SAT (Given a 3-CNF expression, is it satisfiable?) to VERTEX COVER.
 The VERTEX COVER problem has as inputs an undirected graph G and a positive integer k, the question to be answered being

 "Does there exist a vertex cover in G of size k (or less)?"